cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 cf env APP
 ```

 Within the resulting JSON find the "host" name within the credentials map.
-This wil be the database identifier needed below for restoration
+This will be the database identifier needed below for restoration.

 If the restore is a Concourse application, we need to glean the database information from the Terraform state file.
 This can be found in S3: